GoogleCloudPlatform/web-docs-samples/endpoints-frameworks/README.md

 Endpoints Frameworks documentation soon.
 We'll update this README with links to the Java and Python versions of the doc.

-To learn more about Google Sign In, see [Google Sign-In JavaScript client reference](https://developers.google.com/identity/sign-in/web/reference).
+To learn more about Google Sign-In, see [Google Sign-In JavaScript client reference](https://developers.google.com/identity/sign-in/web/reference).